Views: 6 Author: Monica Publish Time: 2025-11-12 Origin: Site

 September 2025: $5.99-6.10 per pound.

-These surcharges are typically updated monthly and reflect changes in the prices of nickel, cobalt, molybdenum, and other alloying elements.
+These surcharges are usually updated every month.
+They show changes in the prices of nickel, cobalt, molybdenum, and other alloying elements.

 Quantity: Volume discounts significantly impact per-kilogram pricing across all product forms.